JiaquanYe/TableMASTER-mmocr/README.md

 | PSENet + MASTER + TableMASTER_ConcatLayer_maxlength_500 |   0.9669   |
 |         PSENet + MASTER + ensemble_TableMASTER          | **0.9676** |

 In [this paper](https://arxiv.org/pdf/2105.01848.pdf), we reported 0.9684 TEDS score in validation set (9115 samples).
-The gap between **0.9676** and **0.9684**, it comes from that we use ensemble text line model in the competition, but not here.
+The gap between **0.9676** and **0.9684** comes from that we ensemble three text line models in the competition, but here, we only use one model.
 Of course, hyperparameter tuning will also affect TEDS score.